unsetbit/boilerplate-gulp/README.md

 ```

 # Use
 Install by executing `npm install --save-dev boilerplate-gulp`.
-Then in
+Then modify
-your `gulpfile.js`:
+your `gulpfile.js` (or create one):

 ```javascript
 var gulp = require('gulp'),